anuvrity/zpack.nvim/README.md

 zpack might be for you if:
 - you're a lazy.nvim user, love its declarative spec, and its wide adoption by plugin authors, but you don't need most of its advanced features
 - you're a lazy.nvim user, want to try `vim.pack`, but don't want to rewrite your entire plugins spec from scratch
-- you're mostly happy with a core plugin manager like `vim.pack` without bells and whistles, but would like just a few additional features like:
+- you're mostly happy with a core plugin manager like `vim.pack` without bells and whistles, but would benefit from:
     - lazy-loading triggers for a faster startup on slower machines
     - a minimalist set of commands and tools to manage your plugin's lifecycle e.g. updates, cleaning, and builds
-    - a declarative plugin spec to keep your main neovim config neat and tidy
+    - lazy.nvim's declarative plugin spec support to keep your main neovim config neat and tidy

 As a thin layer, zpack does not provide:
 - UI dashboard for your plugins
 - Profiling, dev mode, etc.
-- Implicit dependency inference (see [Dependency Handling](#dependency-handling) for the explicit approach)

 Although you can achieve most of these through other means.
 See [Migrating from lazy.nvim](#migrating-from-lazynvim).
 If something you need isn't achievable natively or through zpack, please submit an issue or PR!